 Easy Tie-dye Patterns

-There are many folding techniques you can do right now.
-The beauty is that you don’t need to be perfect.
-Even a rough approximation of the technique is enough to give you amazing results.
+The fun part is that you don’t need to be perfect.
+Even a rough approximation of the folding technique is enough to give you great results.

-Common folds can be found here, such as the spiral, crumple, and fan fold.
-Be sure to share you favorite techniques with your friends.
-We learn quicker when sharing tips together.
+Common techniques can be found here, such as the spiral, crumple, and fan fold.
+Practice your favorite techniques, you’ll become a pro in no time!

 – Press on a shirt to play instructions –